 We know that you have many choices of retina centers for ophthalmology care, and we’re glad you’re considering us.
 Our doctors provide a number of eye care services.
 Our practice includes retinal specialists who specialize in retinal surgery.
-Dr. Nneka Offor Brooks, Dr. Vincent Y. Ho, Dr. Luis A. Gonzalez, and Dr. Christopher M. Seery work together to bring you state of the art eye care that you can trust.
+Dr. Nneka Offor Brooks, Dr. Vincent Y. Ho, Dr. Luis A. Gonzalez, Dr. Christopher M. Seery, and Dr. Tamara Lenis work together to bring you state of the art eye care that you can trust.

 Our office is centrally-located in Belleville, providing care to West Orange, East Orange, and Kearny.
 We invite you to give us a call or stop by our office to talk with us about the eye care services our eye doctors and retinal specialists provide.